Mount Kenya region: History

-The Mount Kenya area has long been home to the Kenyan Highland Bantu communities.
-The Gikuyu (Kikuyu), closely related to the Aembu and Ameru people, traditionally trace their origins to the slopes of Mt.
-Kenya and the sacred forests.
-In local belief, God (Ngai) was said to dwell on Kirinyaga (Mt.
-Kenya), and the creator Gikuyu was shown his promised land from the mountain's peak.
-By the 13th century AD, these groups had established themselves around the mountain and in the fertile central highlands.
-They organized under clan and age-set institutions (e.g. the Meru Njuri Ncheke council of elders, and the Gikuyu council of elders councils – Kiama kia ma) and practiced subsistence farming, cattle-herding, hunting, and ritual ceremonies at sacred sites (sacrifices at mugumo fig trees, rain-making on mountain shrines, etc.).
+The Mount Kenya region has long been inhabited by a diverse mix of ethnolinguistic groups for centuries.

+The Mount Kenya region has served as a cultural crossroads for centuries, with Cushitic-speaking groups (such as the ancestors of the Dahalo and the now-extinct Yaaku and Taita Cushites), Nilotic-speaking peoples (ancestors of the Kalenjin and Omotik) and later the Bantu groups arriving in waves from the 3rd century CE onwards.
+This resulted in a complex, intermingled history of migration, interaction, and assimilation, as these communities—including the Kikuyu, Meru, and Embu who established agricultural and trading systems while interacting with earlier hunter-gatherer groups like the Gumba and Athi.
+The extensive intermingling is evident in modern demographics, with groups like the Kikuyu showing significant genetic and cultural influence from both Cushitic and Nilotic ancestors.

+Today the Mount Kenya area is home to predominantly the Kenyan Highland Bantu communities and some Nilotic groups such as the Maasai people, an Eastern Nilotic group, have historically interacted with these Bantu groups, particularly in the lower, drier slopes and surrounding plains, such as in Laikipia.
+The Gikuyu (Kikuyu), Embu, and Meru are Bantu-speaking peoples who settled in Kenya's central highlands following migrations from the northeast.
+While their oral tradition and beliefs trace spiritual roots to Mount Kenya (Kirinyaga), the mountain serves as a central landmark in a broader traditional cosmology.
+Significant settlement occurred between the 17th and 19th centuries, during which these groups adopted social structures like age set systems through interaction with Nilotic and Cushitic neighbors.
+Governance was maintained through these age-sets and councils such as the Njuri Ncheke and Kiama (the latter being a group related to a cultural rite of passage among the Kikuyu people).
+Traditional livelihoods of farming and herding were supplemented by 19th-century trade in ivory and hides.

+Colonial history

-In the late 19th century Mount Kenya fell under British colonial control.
+In the late 19th century, Mount Kenya fell under British colonial control.
 Much of its fertile highland became part of the "White Highlands", displacing many local farmers to reserves.
 African political consciousness rose, and by the 1930s the Kikuyu, Embu and Meru communities began organizing through groups like the Kikuyu Central Association and later the Kenya African Union.
 This culminated in the Mau Mau uprising (1952–1960), an armed anti-colonial rebellion largely led by Kikuyu (with many Embu and Meru supporters) who hid in the forests of Mount Kenya and Aberdares.
 Thousands of "oathed" insurgents took refuge on Mt.
 Kenya, attacking settler farms and colonial outposts.
 The colonial government's brutal Emergency (villagization, detention camps) took a heavy toll on the local population.
 Notable figures from the region included Dedan Kimathi (Kikuyu freedom fighter executed by the British), Wangari Maathai (later Nobel laureate environmentalist from Nyeri), and Jomo Kenyatta (a Kikuyu leader from Kiambu who was imprisoned during the Emergency but became Kenya's first president in 1964).

-In independent Kenya the Mount Kenya region has remained politically prominent.
-Nearly all its counties were strongholds of KANU under presidents Kenyatta and Moi.
-The region has produced national leaders (besides Jomo Kenyatta, Mwai Kibaki hailed from Othaya,Nyeri.
-It also has seen significant development initiatives (Hydro dams on the Tana River in Embu/Meru, expansion of tea estates).